negesti/gnome-shell-extensions-negesti/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 Go to http://www.gnu.org/licenses/gpl-3.0.html to get a copy of the license (or check the licence file)

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-Go to http://www.gnu.org/licenses/gpl-2.0.html to get a copy of the license.